Kayak Fishing for Beginners

 First Aid Kit: you’ll be dealing with sharp tools and hooks, it is common to get some cut once in a while fishing, having a small first aid kit with you will help you clean your wounds to prevent infections, cure your headache and more.
 Just think of everything that could happen while fishing and put in a small compartment all the first aid items you might need.

 Pay attention to weather and water conditions.
 Do proper research about the environment you plan to fish in.
 Fish are synchronized with weather patterns and knowing the right times when fish are more active will surely give you more and greater catch than going in at inadequate times.
 Also, when saltwater fishing you need to pay special attention to the tides, natural tides tend to make bait move and attract more fish.
 Also, colder weathers are great for fishing as they make the fish come near the surface to keep their body temperatures at the right leave and in warmer conditions fish ten to go to the deep waters as they are colder than in the surface.

 Practice both sports separately.
 It is hard to become good at both activities if they are always practiced at the same time.
 To be a good kayak angler, you need to be a good kayaker and a good fisherman separately.
 Both sports require practicing to become good at and taking both at the same time can be a tough challenge for beginners.

-Ask for advice to local fishermen.
-Unless you know your river, lake or coastline to the 100%, it is recommendable to ask for information about fishing spots, obstacles and weather condition from the local experts.
+Ask for advice from local fishermen.
+Unless you know your river, lake or coastline to 100%, it is recommendable to ask for information about fishing spots, obstacles and weather conditions from the local experts.
 This way you gain valuable knowledge to catch more fish and reduce the risk of having to deal with unexpected situations.

 Use your deck rigging (or make one with cords and hooks) to fasten all of your equipment.